-“I love a good snack, especially something sweet,” says Kristin Stangl, Associate Food Editor.
+“I love a good snack, especially something sweet,” says Editor Kristin Stangl.
 But she also tries to limit her carb and sugar intake, especially during the week.
-Enter the low-carb, high-protein brownies from Eat Me Guilt Free.
+Enter the brownies from Eat Me Guilt Free.
 Registered Nurse and Certified Sports Nutritionist Cristie Besu founded the company in response to her clients’ late-night sweets cravings.

-Today, Eat Me Guilt Free comprises a team of highly skilled bakers that make everything from the decadent brownies that are Kristin’s go-to daily afternoon treat—which come in flavors like cotton candy, lavender blondie, and gingerbread—to protein bread and protein tortillas.
+Today, Eat Me Guilt Free comprises a team of highly skilled bakers that make everything from the decadent brownies that are Stangl’s go-to daily afternoon treat—which come in flavors like cotton candy, and red velvet cake—to protein bread and protein tortillas.
 Plus, everything is made from simple ingredients.

-“I’ve been a monthly subscriber for nearly a year now,” adds Kristin, who is a huge fan of the original chocolate flavor but also gets the flavor of the month.
-But what excites her even more is that founder Besu is also launching a Women Entrepreneur Grant to help usher in the next wave of woman-owned businesses and to pay her knowledge forward.
+“I’ve been a monthly subscriber for nearly a year now,” adds Stangl, who is a huge fan of the original chocolate flavor but also gets the flavor of the month.
+But what excites her even more is that founder Besu is also launching a Women Entrepreneur Grant to help usher in the next wave of women-owned businesses and to pay her knowledge forward.

-"The soup and smoothie cups contain ready-to-blend organic fruits and veggies—great for a quick but super-nutritious breakfast or lunch,” says Taysha Murtaugh.
-“The gift box is one of my favorite things to send everyone from new parents to family members feeling under the weather."
+"The soup and smoothie cups contain ready-to-blend fruits and veggies—great for a quick breakfast or lunch,” says Commerce Food Group Editorial Director Taysha Murtaugh.
+“The gift box is one of my favorite things to send everyone from new parents to family members."

-Based in the East Village of New York City, Lauryn can only describe SOS Chefs as a culinary wonderland of gourmet spices, vinegar, herbs, syrups, powders, and more.
-There’s no lack of interesting ingredients, from celery vinegar to dill pollen to fried grasshopper.
+Based in the East Village of New York City, Bodden can only describe SOS Chefs as a culinary wonderland of gourmet spices, vinegar, herbs, syrups, powders, and more.
+There’s no lack of interesting ingredients, from celery salt to dill pollen to fried grasshopper.